justinleski/group-trip/README.md

 #### EJS
 - Going back SSR vs CSR, I think I have learned I have a strong preference for SSR due to how compact it is.
-    - Visually, navigating through multiples views on EJS and determining how to pass variables to each view consumed a lot of mental bandwidth.
+    - Visually, navigating through multiple views on EJS and determining how to pass variables to each view consumed a lot of mental bandwidth.

 ### Future Improvements
 - If I were to improve the structure of this codebase, I'd honestly go for a framework like React.
 Despite the bulk it may carry in terms of render times, I think it is worth it.
 But maybe I speak too much as a dev here.